Simple layout and design element tips to help you create a stunning webpage.

 10. There is an empty space between two full-screen images

 When you are using several full-screen images in a sequence, avoid leaving a space between them.
-The border will still be visible, and there is no need to add an additional element.
+The border will still be visible, and there is no need to add an additional design element.
 It just doesn’t add anything.

 |An empty space between full-screen images make no sense and doesn’t look good||There is a harmonious flow between images in this example|